mikenrazy/Mikenrazy/README.md

-# E-Crime-Management-System
+# Criminal Management System
-PHP Training Project: It is a website where user can log an FIR online.
+PHP Project: It is a website  based system.
 This website has 4 module- Head-quarter, Incharge, Police, User.
 It is multifunctional website with back end support
   Project Objective:
-  1. •	To provide an online platform where user can log a FIR at ease.
+  1. •	To provide an online platform where user can log in at ease.
   2. •	Complainant can see the regular update of the filed case.
   3. •	Head Quarter can easily monitor the update of individual case.
   4. •	To provide transparency in working system of the case.
-  5. •	It will reduce the bribe.

 Project Scope :
   Complainant Module:-

-	Complainant can file an FIR online and can see the regular update of the filed case.
+	Complainant can file online and can see the regular update of the filed case.
-	He/She can file multiple FIR .
+	He/She can file multiple  cases .

 HQ Module:-